 The emergence of a band gap has a strong impact on the Berry phase by modulating the pseudospin σ [19, 20], which expresses an extra quantum mechanical degree of freedom in graphene [1, 16].
-In Figs. 1(a)-(b) the pseudospin vectors at different Fermi levels are depicted as small cones and projected in a plane between the conduction (yellow) and valence (blue) bands in the momentum space.
-After a pseudospin vector adiabatically travels a closed path around the valley, e.g., the red circle in Figs. 1(a)-(b), a Berry phase is acquired [15, 21-23].
+In Figs. 1(a)-(b) the pseudospin vectors are represented by small cones, located between the conduction (yellow) and valence (blue) bands in the momentum space.
+After a pseudospin vector adiabatically travels a closed path around the valley, e.g., the red circle in Figs. 1(a)-(b), a Berry phase is acquired [15, 21, 22].
 This process is better visualized on a Bloch sphere, as shown in Figs. 1(c)-(d), where the pseudospin (denoted by arrows) traces out a solid angle which is equivalent to the Berry phase of BLG [15, 21].
-In the absence of a band gap, e.g., in pristine BLG, the pseudospin vector always lies in the plane [20] (see Figs. 1(a) and (c)), so the corresponding Berry phase remains 2π [6, 8] as shown by the half-spherical surface in Fig. 1(c).
-On the other hand, the pseudospin may be polarized out of plane [15, 19, 20, 22, 24] in gapped BLG (see Figs. 1(b) and (d)), leading to a Berry phase in the range of $0-2\pi$ as shown in Fig. 1(d).
-The understanding of the tunable Berry phase in gapped BLG may shed light on the physical phenomena, such as the valley Hall effect [25-28], the anomalous Hall effect [29, 30], and quasiparticle tunneling [14, 15].
+In the absence of a band gap, e.g., in pristine BLG, the pseudospin vector always lies in the plane [20] (see Figs. 1(a) and (c)), so the corresponding Berry phase always remains 2π [6, 8] as shown by the half-spherical surface in Fig. 1(c).
+On the other hand, the pseudospin may be polarized out of plane [15, 19, 20, 22, 23] in gapped BLG (see Figs. 1(b) and (d)), leading to a Berry phase in the range of $0-2\pi$ as shown in Fig. 1(d).
+The understanding of the tunable Berry phase in gapped BLG may shed light on the physical phenomena, such as the valley Hall effect [24-27], the anomalous Hall effect [28, 29], and quasiparticle tunneling [14, 15].
 A comprehensive exploration of the Berry phase in gapped BLG is, therefore, of fundamental interest.

 The band gap also significantly affects quasiparticle tunneling, which is associated with the pseudospin [16] and the Berry phase [14, 15].
 The quasiparticle tunneling in pristine BLG exhibits perfect reflection when the charge carriers encounter a sharp potential barrier at normal incidence, effect known as anti-Klein tunneling [16, 18], as illustrated in Fig. 1(e).
-However, when the band gap opens, anti-Klein tunneling can be reduced while the Berry phase slightly changes [14].
-Indeed perfect Klein tunneling, i.e., full transmission through a potential barrier [16, 17, 31-33], may be possible in gapped BLG due to the out-of-plane polarization of the pseudospin [15] (see Fig. 1(f)).
-However, the observa-
+However, when the band gap opens, anti-Klein tunneling can be strongly reduced while the Berry phase slightly changes [14].
+Indeed Klein tunneling, i.e., full transmission through a potential barrier [16, 17, 30-32], may be possible in

 FIG. 1.
-Sketches of band structure and pseudospin orientation for pristine (a) and gapped (b) BLG.
-Pseudospin vectors at different Fermi levels (contours) are projected as small cones on a plane between the conduction (yellow) and valence (blue) bands. (c) and (d) show the corresponding Berry phase as the solid angle traced out by the pseudospin (arrows) on the Bloch sphere for (a) and (b), respectively.
-Red (green) color in (a)-(d) refers to high (low) Fermi energy ($E{\rm F}$). (e) Anti-Klein tunneling for pristine BLG. k or k is the wave vector for electrons or holes. k denotes the pseudospin. (f) Klein tunneling is possible in gapped BLG.
+Sketches of the pseudospin polarization for pristine (a) and gapped (b) BLG.
+The pseudospin is displayed as the small cones between the conduction (yellow) and valence (blue) bands. (c) and (d) show the corresponding Berry phase as the solid angle traced out by the pseudospin (arrows) on the Bloch sphere for (a) and (b), respectively.
+The red (green) color in (a)-(d) refers to the high (low) Fermi energy ($E{\rm F}$). (e) Anti-Klein tunneling for pristine BLG. k or q is the wave vector for electrons or holes. σ denotes the pseudospin. (f) Klein tunneling is possible in gapped BLG.

-tion of Klein tunneling in gapped BLG requires low-disorder devices and ballistic transport.
+gapped BLG due to the out-of-plane polarization of the pseudospin [15] (Fig. 1(f)).
+However, the observation of Klein tunneling in gapped BLG requires low-disorder devices and ballistic transport.
 To the best of our knowledge, such an anti-Klein to Klein tunneling transition has not been observed in BLG.